What to expect

 Lead climbing is a more advanced form of roped climbing that requires intensive training and practice, and is not done by novice climbers.
 Unlike top roping, lead climbing does not employ the use of pre-hung ropes, and exposes the climber to actual falls.
 The climber (leader) will tow a rope that they are tied into up the wall while climbing.
 As the leader climbs, they will stop at regular intervals to clip the rope through various protection points (quickdraws), thereby maintaining a belay system as they ascend the wall.
 It is important to note that when the leader falls they will fall approximately TWICE the distance between them and their last protection point.

-This $25 class includes everything you need to get you scaling the walls: 30 minutes of belay instruction, all equipment, and a free 2 week membership.
+This $25 class includes everything you need to get you scaling the walls: belay instruction, all equipment, and a free 2 week membership including rental gear.
 Please note, you must be 13 or older to take this class.

 Combine our Intro Belay Class with our Intro to Movement Class for only $50 and get a FREE MONTH MEMBERSHIP to hone your skills.